rolinh/pydeo/README.md

 as you like.

-Copy `alembic.ini.sample` to `alembic.ini` and adjust `sqlalchemy.url` if you do not intend to use sqlite.
-If you modify this line, set the same database url in `config/settings.py`.
+Copy `alembic.ini.sample` to `alembic.ini` and adjust `sqlalchemy.url` if you do not intend to use `SQLite`.
+If you modify this line, set the same database URL in `config/settings.py`.

-Supported databases are the one supported by `SQLAlchemy`:
+Supported databases are the ones supported by `SQLAlchemy`:

 * Drizzle
 * Firebird